GToad/Android_Inline_Hook_ARM64/README.md

 This is the ARM64 version of [Android Inline Hook](https://github.com/GToad/Android_Inline_Hook.git).
 I highly recommend you to view [Android Inline Hook](https://github.com/GToad/Android_Inline_Hook.git) first.

+`This project is almost finished.
+But I still have some time on the docs and code-fix work.
+Thank you for your patience!`

 # Android Inline Hook

 This project make an Android .so file that can automatically do some native hook works.